Top of the page

-Teens with Down syndrome have the same social needs as other teens.
+Most teens with Down syndrome are able to live healthy, happy lives.
+They have the same social needs as other teens.
 Most will want to date, make friends, and have close relationships.
 You can help prepare your child to do these things.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if your child has any problems.
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if your child has any problems.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter H961 in the search box to learn more about "Down Syndrome in Your Teen: Care Instructions."
+Enter H961 in the search box to learn more about "Down Syndrome in Your Teen: Care Instructions".

-Current as of:
+Current as of: September 20, 2021

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.